Exorcist II: The Heretic: Critical reception

 Gene Siskel of the Chicago Tribune gave the film zero stars out of four and declared it "the worst major motion picture I've seen in almost eight years on the job."
-John Simon wrote, "there is a very strong probability that Exorcist II is the stupidest major movie ever made," and Jack Lewis wrote in the Daily Mirror: "It's all too ludicrous to frighten and the only time you're likely to hide your head will be in shame for watching it."
+John Simon wrote, "there is a very strong probability that Exorcist II is the stupidest major movie ever made," and Jack Lewis wrote in the Daily Mirror: "It's all too ludicrous to frighten, and the only time you're likely to hide your head will be in shame for watching it."
 Donald McClean wrote in The Bay Reporter, "Exorcist II gives us something to sink our teeth into.
 It's unintentionally the funniest film to come along in ages; William Goodhart once wrote a Broadway comedy, I think this is his second.
 The dialogue invites hoots of derision and audience catcalls, and director John Boorman strives to be intellectually scary and only succeeds in turning a former shocker into a current piece of schlock."
-Russell Davies wrote in The U.K. Observer, "From the start the film is either unbearably silly or incomprehensible, and finally both at once."
-Ruth Batchelor's review for The Los Angeles Free Press stated, "I never thought I'd appreciate Billy Freidkin because I didn't like The Exorcist very much, but Exorcist II: The Heretic makes The Exorcist numero uno look like Citizen Kane [...]
+Russell Davies wrote in The U.K. Observer, "From the start, the film is either unbearably silly or incomprehensible and, finally, both at once."
+Ruth Batchelor's review for The Los Angeles Free Press stated, "I never thought I'd appreciate Billy Friedkin, because I didn't like The Exorcist very much, but Exorcist II: The Heretic makes The Exorcist numero uno look like Citizen Kane [...]
 This movie is a laughable horror [...]
 It should be Exorcised out of the theatres."
-Bernard Drew wrote in The San Bernardino Sun, "it is ridiculous — hopelessly confused, and incomprehensible.
+Bernard Drew wrote in The San Bernardino Sun, "it is ridiculous — hopelessly confused and incomprehensible.
 Upon who's[sic] feet to lay the blame for this disaster I do not know [...]
 There's blame enough for everybody involved in this."
-Spanish film critic Fernando Trueba's review in El País called Exorcist II "a stupid and useless film, whose mere existence is difficult to justify."
-Alexander Walker wrote in the London Evening Standard, "Apart from being incomprehensible much of the time, the film is pretentious all of it.
+Spanish film critic Fernando Trueba's review in El País called Exorcist II "a stupid and useless film whose mere existence is difficult to justify."
+Alexander Walker wrote in the London Evening Standard, "Apart from being incomprehensible much of the time, the film is pretentious, all of it.
 Whatever possessed them?"
 Joe Pollack wrote in the St. Louis Post Dispatch, "Sequels usually are not as good as the original motion picture, but they're not usually as bad as Exorcist II: The Heretic, which is, in a word, atrocious.
 Filled with claptrap and nonsense signifying nothing."